Data-Designer/MMHealth/README.md

 ## About Our Work

-Update: 2025/05/17: We have created a repository for the paper titled *Diffmv: A Unified Diffusion Framework for Healthcare Predictions with Random Missing Views and View Laziness*, which has been accepted to the *SIGKDD 2025*.
+Update: 2025/05/17: We have created a repository for the paper titled *Diffmv: A Unified Diffusion Framework for Healthcare Predictions with Random Missing Views and View Laziness*, which has been accepted to the ==*SIGKDD 2025*==.
 In this repository, we offer the preprocessing scripts and algorithm files to showcase the reproducibility of our work.

 ![image-20250111103132521](https://s2.loli.net/2025/01/11/5ZKURGucnmApWeJ.png)